rahul-04-raj/Real-Time-Face-Detection/README.md

    Splitting the dataset into training and testing sets.

 2.3 Apply Image Augmentation on Images and Labels

-   Introduction to image augmentation techniques for enhanced model training.

 2.4 Build and Run Augmentation Pipeline